ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-broadcast-to-facebook.md

 ### If you choose to Go Live Now

-You can click the big blue button labeled <samp>Go Live</samp>, and you'll be broadcasting to the world.
+You can click the big blue button labeled <samp class="blue">Go Live</samp>, and you'll be broadcasting to the world.

 ### If you choose to create a New Scheduled Live

 Once you have scheduled a Live broadcast, any pending broadcasts are listed in the bottom right corner menus.
 In the bottom left corner of the Main Window, you'll now see a countdown timer, which lists the time left until you go live.
 Click the timer to view or edit the announcement post that was created on Facebook.
 It will open in your default web browser.
 Also, there's a trash can for cancelling the scheduled broadcast.

-Before the countdown reaches zero, the big blue button displays <samp>Preview</samp>.
-Pressing <samp>Preview</samp> allows you to test your streaming connection prior to the beginning of your scheduled live broadcast.
+Before the countdown reaches zero, the big blue button displays <samp class="blue">Preview</samp>.
+Pressing <samp class="blue">Preview</samp> allows you to test your streaming connection prior to the beginning of your scheduled live broadcast.
 The preview stream is only visible to the broadcaster.
 Visit the post announcing your Live broadcast on Facebook (which you can do by clicking the countdown timer) and there will be a small link at the bottom of the post labeled <samp>Broadcaster Only: Edit Your Details</samp>.
 Click this to view the space where your stream will appear, and in a few seconds, you'll be able to preview your live stream.
 If, while you're previewing the stream, the countdown to your Live broadcast ends, your preview will become the Live broadcast automatically.

 ### Broadcasting to Groups and Events